How to use Kivy PageLayout to build a basic photo gallery application

 if self.collide_point(*touch.pos):

-if self.source == 'fall.jpg':
+if self.source == 'road.jpg':

-print("The fall image is selected")
+print("The road image has been selected")

-pop = Popup(title='fall image', content=Image(source='fall.jpg'), size_hint=(None, None), size=(700, 350))
+size_hint=(None, None), size=(700, 350))

 pop.open()